-- Praise individuals and groups for positive attitudes, achievements and behaviour in all areas of school life. - Praise pupils for using effective strategies to manage problems they encounter and their emotional responses, such as taking deep breaths, taking a short break to calm down or asking an adult for help. - ✓ Give positive feedback, verbal or written, about their work. - ✓ Display their names on the Sun at the start of each day a fresh start with an expectation that all children at Sulivan follow the school rules. - ✓ Display their names on the Rainbow and award a sticker when they are working hard to follow the rules all the time. - Display their names on the Shooting Star and send home a Good News certificate when they persistently achieve their learning goals, show exceptional kindness to others, or show exemplary behaviour and attitudes to learning and friendship. - ✓ Share positive achievements with parents/carers in person or via Class Dojo. - ✓ Share work with other adults at school. - $\checkmark$ Nominate children to have their name in the Golden Book each week.
+- Praise individuals and groups for positive attitudes, achievements and behaviour in all areas of school life. - Praise pupils for using effective strategies to manage problems they encounter and their emotional responses, such as taking deep breaths, taking a short break to calm down or asking an adult for help. - ✓ Give positive feedback, verbal or written, about their work. - ✓ Display their names on the Sun at the start of each day a fresh start with an expectation that all children at Sulivan follow the school rules. - ✓ Display their names on the Rainbow and award a sticker when they are working hard to follow the rules all the time. - Display their names on the Shooting Star and send home a Good News certificate when they persistently achieve their learning goals, show exceptional kindness to others, or show exemplary behaviour and attitudes to learning and friendship. - ✓ Share positive achievements with parents/carers in person or via Class Dojo. - ✓ Award Dojo points for positive attitudes and behaviour, reaching learning goals and being kinder than you need to be. - ✓ Share work with other adults at school. - ✓ Nominate children to have their name in the Golden Book each week for managing their behaviour well, improved attitudes to learning, or outstanding achievement. - ✓ Award House Points for displaying the current school value.